-The Cooperative Education Program is your opportunity to gain hands-on job experience while pursuing a degree — and get paid doing it.
-Through alternate semesters of full-time study and full-time work experience, you can:
+The Cooperative Education Program is your opportunity to gain hands-on job experience while pursuing a degree.
+Through alternating semesters of full-time study and full-time work experience, you can:

 - Strengthen your job prospects after graduation — companies usually prefer hiring students who have related work experience, especially within their organization